deobald/deobald.ca/README.md

 git submodule update --rebase --remote
 ```

+If you don't do this, you will see:

+`WARN 2024/08/13 21:27:52 found no layout file for "HTML" for kind "home": ...`

+## Arch

+You can install AsciiDoctor via `yay`,
-You will also need to install the `asciidoctor-html5s` extension:
+including the `asciidoctor-html5s` extension:

 ```
+yay -S hugo
+yay -S ruby-asciidoctor
 yay -S ruby-asciidoctor-html5s
 ```